1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsMeet the Moment Grants is sponsored by Delaware Community Foundation.
-Provides funding and training to Delaware nonprofits to help them adapt to federal funding changes and strengthen their operations.
+Helps nonprofits adapt to shifting funding landscapes and build long-term resilience, including mental health programs.

 Get alerted about grants like this